xEnVrE/robots-io/README.md

 `RobotsUtils::Utils::any` that is an implementation of `std::any` working also with `C++ 11` enabled compilers taken from [here](https://github.com/robotology/bayes-filters-lib/blob/master/src/BayesFilters/include/BayesFilters/any.h).
-It means that it can accept any kind of data, provided data the specific probe you are using knowns how to process it.
+It means that it can accept any kind of data, provided data the specific probe you are using knows how to process it.

 Available classes are
 - `YarpVectorOfProbe<T, class U = yarp::sig::VectorOf<T>>` for